Gondolav/gondolav.github.io/index.md

 As a starting point, more hospitals and schools could be opened in the most deprived neighbourhoods to give a better access to education and healthcare to the underprivileged, who would need both of them to find proper jobs and have enough money for living.

 # VI.
-Inspection effects on establishments
+An overview of the inspections' effects on establishments

 In the end, are inspections useful?
 Do they truly have an impact on the quality and safety of the food facilities?
 These are the main questions we intend to answer in this part.